Ukraine Moldova American Enterprise Fund

 How does Ukraine Moldova American Enterprise Fund spend its money?

 Ukraine Moldova American Enterprise Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Ukraine Moldova American Enterprise Fund tax-deductible?